 was introduced by Cliff Michelmore, with David Coleman and Kenneth Wolstenholme (left)

-Currently remains the BBC's longest running live sports series presenting a non-stop Saturday afternoon sports service, including football news flashes, half-time scores, and up-to-the-minute racing service and starting prices, although now due to be axed by the BBC by 2009.
+Remains the BBC's longest running live sports series presenting a non-stop Saturday afternoon sports service, including football news flashes, half-time scores, and up-to-the-minute racing service and starting prices, and was axed by the BBC in 2009.